MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 2. After generating the .h and .cpp files for the class, both files will be opened in tabs, in the Editor Groups portion of the Visual Studio user interface.
 Now update each file to implement the new observer class:

-   - Update "profile_observer.h", by selecting/deleting the definition of `class profile_observer`, and copying/pasting the following into the file:
+   - Update "profile_observer.h", by selecting/deleting the definition of `class profile_observer`. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include, etc.).
+Then copy/paste the following into the file :

      ```cpp
      #include <memory>